 In New York State, marital property is defined as property acquired during the marriage, property acquired before the execution of a separation agreement or judgment, or property acquired by either party prior to the commencement of a divorce action.

-Businesses, degrees, and licenses can all be considered property subject to equitable distribution, or property division, in a Columbia County divorce.
+Businesses, degrees, and licenses can all be considered property subject to equitable distribution, or property division, in a Columbia County or Ulster County divorce.
 If one spouse’s business was formed during the marriage, then it is considered marital property under New York State equitable distribution principles.
 If the business was created prior to the marriage, but continued to exist during marriage, then the other spouse has an interest in any increase in the value of the business.
 If one spouse obtained any kind of degree during the marriage, the increased earnings as a result of the license may be subject to equitable distribution.

 In New York State marital property distribution, the courts will sort out what is to be considered separate property and what is to be considered marital property, with an eye to the arguments presented by either side.
 Separate property usually remains separate, and marital property is distributed equitably between both spouses.
 The court will also take into consideration the individual circumstances surrounding the case and the circumstances of both parties.
 Having an experienced divorce lawyer on your side will assist you in obtaining the outcome that will be most beneficial to your future, with regard to property distribution.
 Our Columbia County based law offices understand what may be considered marital property, what may be personal property, and the information and evidence required by the court to make a determination in accordance with your legal rights.